Keycorp (KEY) Shares Down Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for KEY stocks, with Keefe Bruyette repeating the rating for KEY by listing it as a “Outperform.”
 The predicted price for KEY in the upcoming period, according to Keefe Bruyette is $15 based on the research report published on November 06, 2023 of the current year 2023.

-Volatility was left at 4.11%, however, over the last 30 days, the volatility rate increased by 3.09%, as shares surge +4.68% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -3.35% lower at present.
+Volatility was left at 3.99%, however, over the last 30 days, the volatility rate increased by 3.14%, as shares surge +14.39% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +10.93% upper at present.

-During the last 5 trading sessions, KEY fell by -3.86%, which changed the moving average for the period of 200-days by -41.54% in comparison to the 20-day moving average, which settled at $10.56.
-In addition, Keycorp saw -37.14% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, KEY rose by +10.32%, which changed the moving average for the period of 200-days by -38.99% in comparison to the 20-day moving average, which settled at $10.76.
+In addition, Keycorp saw -30.65% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading